roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 [![Release][github_release]][github_action_url]

-[`storybook-addon-vis`][storybook-addon-vis] captures and compare image snapshot automatically and manually.
+[`storybook-addon-vis`][storybook-addon-vis] captures and compares image snapshot automatically and manually.

 This addon is inspired by [`jest-image-snapshot`][jest-image-snapshot].